Today we are celebrating Kick-Ass Fictional Female Characters.

 In my first post I focused on female authors, their novels and strong female characters.
 Today’s post is very similar however, I am looking at a variety of entertainment mediums.

 “You must always have faith in people.
 And most importantly, you must always have faith in yourself” – Elle Woods: Legally Blonde

-Established: Hermione Granger, Katniss Everdeen and Tris Prior
+Established: Hermione Granger and Katniss Everdeen

 1. Charmed: Prudence, Piper & Phoebe Halliwell; Paige Matthews

-So, I was a big fan of Charmed growing up.
+I was a big fan of Charmed growing up.
 To date it is probably one of my all-time favourite TV shows.
 When I was younger I loved the supernatural and sister-hood element and while I still do, as I grew older it became clear that the show was more than that.
 The women are all strong; confident; caring; loyal; funny; witty people who have their fair share of successes and failures.

-Prudence (Prue) Hailliwell:
+Prudence (Prue) Halliwell

 “I can’t just give up.
 I don’t know how” – Piper Halliwell: Season 5 Episode 23